Anverse Inc

 Application Success Factors

-While there is no public application process, analysis of Anverse's grant-making patterns reveals the following characteristics of funded organizations:
+While there is no public application process, analysis of Anverse's grant-making patterns reveals the following characteristics of funded organisations:

-Geographic Proximity: The majority of grants support Georgia-based organizations, particularly those in Cartersville where the foundation is headquartered.
+Geographic Proximity: The majority of grants support Georgia-based organisations, particularly those in Cartersville where the foundation is headquartered.

-Community Infrastructure: Significant investment in cultural and educational infrastructure that serves as a catalyst for broader community and economic development, as evidenced by the nearly $30 million in support for cultural arts centers.
+Community Infrastructure: Significant investment in cultural and educational infrastructure that serves as a catalyst for broader community and economic development, as evidenced by support for cultural arts centres.

-Operating Support: Multiple large operating grants to after-school programs ($270,000-$470,000 range) indicate willingness to provide substantial ongoing support rather than only project-based funding.
+Operating Support: The foundation has provided substantial operating grants to after-school programmes and other ongoing initiatives, indicating willingness to provide substantial ongoing support rather than only project-based funding.

-Public-Private Partnership Approach: The foundation values collaborations with elected officials, agency leaders, and other nonprofits, suggesting that organizations positioned within broader community coalitions may align with their funding philosophy.
+Public-Private Partnership Approach: The foundation values collaborations with elected officials, agency leaders, and other nonprofits, suggesting that organisations positioned within broader community coalitions may align with their funding philosophy.

-Long-term Relationship Building: References to "seeding long-term change" and multi-year support suggest preference for sustained engagement over one-time grants.
+Long-term Relationship Building: Evidence suggests preference for sustained engagement over one-time grants.

 Key Takeaways for Grant Writers